 Probably one of the most famous bourbons in the world, Maker’s Mark with its square-shaped bottle and it’s iconic red wax dip is the perfect present for that special someone that likes a present with a bit more flare.
 Made from a recipe that uses winter wheat this bourbon is a lot smoother than traditional high-rye bourbons and offers a sweet earthy experience where the wheat is the star of the show.
 This bourbon is one of the best wheated bourbons on the market and it’s no surprise given that, since opening in 1953, the distillery has only ever made three expressions; Maker’s Mark, Maker’s mint julep, and Maker’s Mark 46.
 This means they’ve been perfecting the art of making a great wheated bourbon for over 50 years and honestly it shows!

-Already tried this and loved it!
-I want an even better looking bottle and an even more complex bourbon, it’s Christmas for goodness sake!
+Already tried this and loved it, but I want an even better looking bottle, more wax, and an even more complex bourbon – it’s Christmas for goodness sake!

 Woodford Reserve Bourbon – 43.2% – €43 Dunnes Stores & O’Brien’s Off Licence